Quantum Machine Learning for $b$-jet charge identification: Jet reconstruction and identification at LHCb

 \section{Jet reconstruction and identification at LHCb}

 LHCb~\cite{ref:lhcb} is a single-arm spectrometer designed to study $b$ and $c$ hadrons in the forward region of proton-proton collisions.
 The reference system used at LHCb is defined by the $z$-axis (the beam axis) parallel to the proton beam, the $x$-axis parallel to the gravity acceleration, and the $y$-axis perpendicular to the other two.
 The direction of particle momentum is identified by the angles $\theta$ and $\phi$, where $\theta$ is the angle between the momentum and the $z$-axis, and $\phi$ is the azimuthal angle between the projection of the momentum in the $xy$ plane and the $y$-axis.
 The pseudorapidity $\eta$ is defined as $\eta= -\mathrm{log} \left [ \mathrm{tan} \left (\frac{\theta}{2} \right)\right ]$.
 The LHCb detector covers the region in the pseudorapidity range $2 < \eta < 5$, and consists of a tracking system and a particle identification system~\cite{ref:lhcbperformance}.
 The tracking system is formed by a vertex detector, several tracking stations and a dipole magnet.
 The vertex detector efficiently reconstructs the decay vertex of $b$- and $c$-hadron decays, while the tracking stations measure the trajectories (tracks) of charged particles and their momenta.
 The particle identification system is formed by two Ring Imaging Cherenkov detectors, two calorimeters (electromagnetic and hadronic) and a muon detector, that allows to precisely determine the type of the particles produced in the collision.
+Jets are reconstructed using inputs selected by the Particle Flow algorithm~\cite{ref:partflow}.
+These are charged particles detected by the tracking system, and neutral particles reconstructed in the calorimeter system as energy clusters isolated from tracks~\cite{ref:lhcbjets}.
+The selected particles represent the input of the anti-$k_t$ clustering algorithm~\cite{ref:antikt} for jet clusterization.
+The jet clusterization is done using \textsc{FastJet}~\cite{ref:fastjet} with radius $R=0.5$.
+The jet momentum is defined as the sum of the momenta of the particles forming the jet.
+The jet axis is defined as the direction of the jet momentum.
+Particles inside a jet are approximately contained in a cone structure with a distance from the jet axis $\Delta R=\sqrt{(\Delta \eta)^2+(\Delta \phi)^2}=0.5$, where $\Delta \eta$ is the difference in pseudo-rapidity and $\Delta \phi$ is the difference in the azimuthal angle with respect to the jet axis.